ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

-to contact a system administrator or fill out some online form to request an account, and if the administrators accept the request, they will typically assign the new user an account name and some way to authenticate themselves to the server.
-"Authentication" here means some way for the user to prove that they really are who they claim they are, and that they have permission to access the server.
-In the SSH protocol, there are two main authentication methods: SSH passwords and SSH keys.
+to contact a system administrator or fill out some online form to request an account, and if the administrators accept the request, they will typically assign the new user an account name and some way to authenticate themselves to the server. "**Authentication**" here means some way for the user to prove that they really are who they claim they are, and that they have permission to access the server.
+In the SSH protocol, there are two main authentication
+methods: SSH passwords and SSH keys.
 We will discuss those in detail in the following sections.

 ### Opening a Connection